aosabook/500lines/blockcode/README.md

         return item;
     }

-We define `repeat(block)` here, outside of the turtle language, because it is generally useful in different potential languages.
+We define `repeat(block)` here, outside of the turtle language, because it is generally useful in different languages.
 If we had blocks for conditionals and reading and writing variables they could also go here, or into a separate trans-language module, but right now we only have one of these general-purpose blocks defined.

     function repeat(block){
         var count = Block.value(block);